Master of Science in Oral Sciences

 - Investigator 101 (all research involving human subjects)

 - HIPAA (for research utilizing protected health information)

 Candidates complete a Research Protocol approved at the college level before beginning MS Thesis Research or Capstone Project Research.
 After completion of the protocol, students will begin a research project for their MS Thesis or Capstone.
 For the Thesis option students must earn a minimum of 12 semester hours in OSCI 598; additional hours beyond 12 will not be applied towards degree requirements.
-For the Capstone option students must earn a minimum of 6 semester hours in OSCI 597; additional hours beyond 6 will not be applied towards degree requirements.
+For the Capstone option students must earn a minimum of 6-12 semester hours in OSCI 597.

 Students register for OSCI 597 or 598 for up to two hours per semester with their advisor as the instructor.

 Note – 1 credit hour or research time is equivalent to two 50-minute periods per week for 15 weeks.